wg-easy/wg-easy/README.md

 * A host with a kernel that supports WireGuard (all modern kernels).
 * A host with Docker installed.

-## Flaws

-* Application state r/w race contitions due to this is stored on the disk with no caching
-* Enabling/disabling clients is currently unavailable due to former flaw

 ## Installation